cliu268/playground/README.md

 # playground
-playground sandbox for trying various stuff eth hw
+playground sandbox for trying various stuff and eth hw